-When I think of weddings, I think about two people who have come together and want to continue building a strong foundation with love, trust, and assurance, so it’s no wonder daughter Naama and mother Anat produce such care and affection with their one of a kind design for wedding dresses.
+When I think of weddings, I think about I think about the men prepared camo wedding rings for her to propose and two people who have come together and want to continue building a strong foundation with love, trust, and assurance, so it’s no wonder daughter Naama and mother Anat produce such care and affection with their one of a kind design for wedding dresses.

 So, I reached out to Naama to get answers to how she makes sure her creations last way beyond and after her client’s wedding day.